 All proceeds from the sale of your donations support our Library programming.

-Typically we can only accept donations of two small boxes or bags of items at one time.
+Typically we can only accept donations of up to 20 items (or two small boxes or bags) at one time.
 If you have more than that, you can call the Circulation Desk (508-430-7562 ext.
 1) ahead of time to make donation arrangements.

 What we cannot take:

 We wish we could take every book that comes through our door, but sadly we just don’t have the space.
 Over time, we’ve also discovered that some books don’t sell well in our bookstore.
 Here are the guidelines for what we can’t take:

 - Dictionaries, encyclopedias, out-of-date travel guides, textbooks, condensed books– anything that may have been updated since it was published.

 - Books with yellowing, dust, or spots on the sides of the pages.
 Even if the discoloring is only slight, books in these conditions just don’t move in our bookstore.

 - Books that have that musty garage or attic smell.

 If your books match the following guidelines we would very happily take them off your hands!
 The general rule of thumb is “A current popular title in like-new condition”, but here are the key things we look for: